Resource Administration System and Whois Service FAQ

-To find out the userID of an Organization's technical contact, go to http://whois.lacnic.net.
-In the search box, enter a resource assigned to your Organization (IPv4 block, IPv6 block or ASN).
-Search results will include an owner-c field, which will show your Organization's userID.
+To find out the user ID of an organization's technical contact, go to http://whois.lacnic.net.
+In the search box, enter a resource assigned to your organization (IPv4 block, IPv6 block or ASN).
+The search results will include an owner-c field, which will show your organization's user ID.

 To see the help video on this topic, click on the following link: http://youtu.be/MvBNDAmnIP4

-All Internet resources assigned by LACNIC are associated with an Entity that represents the organization receiving the resource.
-All entities registered in LACNIC's system have a unique identifier ?the OWNER-ID.
+All Internet resources assigned by LACNIC are associated with an entity that represents the organization receiving the resource.
+All entities registered in LACNIC's system have a unique identifier: the owner ID.

-On Unix systems the following command can also be run: whois ?h whois.lacnic.net OWNER-ID
+On Unix systems the following command can also be run: whois ?h whois.lacnic.net owner ID

 On Unix systems the following commands can also be run: